MrRedBeard/Instructables-Wordpress-Plugin/readme.txt

 6. Screenshots of the latest features

 == Changelog ==
+= 2.0.3 =
+* Corrected an issue for servers that have case sensitive issues with paths

+= 2.0.2 =
+* Corrected a path issue

+= 2.0.1 =
+* Corrected an issue caused by GitHub Desktop which reverted the stylesheet

 = 2.0.0 =
 * Almost completly re-written
 * Should now be more compatible with themes written to WordPress Standards